 Step 4 – Rank the returns

 Once the returns are calculated, you need to rank the returns from the highest to the lowest returns.
-For example, Asian paints have generated a return of 25.87%, which is the highest in the list.
+For example, Asian paints has generated a return of 25.87%, the highest in the list.
 Hence, the rank of Asian paints is 1.
-The second highest is HDFC Bank, so that will get the 2nd rank.
-Infosys’s return, on the other hand, is -35.98%, the lowest in the list, hence the rank is 10.
+The second highest is HDFC Bank, which will get the 2nd rank.
+Infosys’s return, on the other hand, is -35.98%, the lowest in the list; hence the rank is 10.
 So on and so forth.

 Here is the ‘return ranking’ for this portfolio –

-If you are wondering why the returns are negative for most of the stocks, well then, that’s how stocks behave when deep corrections hit the market.
-I wish, I had opted to discuss this strategy at a better point
+If you are wondering why the returns are negative for most of the stocks, that’s how stocks behave when deep corrections hit the market.
+I wish I had opted to discuss this strategy at a better point.

 So what does this ranking tell us?

 If you think about it, the ranking reorders our tracking universe to give us a list of stocks from the highest return stock to the lowest.
 For example, from this list, I know that Asian Paints has been the best performer (in terms of returns) over the last 12 months.
 Likewise, Infy has been the worst.